 Even if it doesn't, it's possible Medicare providers will continue to offer services with the expectations they'll be paid once the crisis passes, Goldwein says.

-Employees and customers of government entities not directly funded by the budget.
-If you're closing on a non-FHA mortgage, which would likely flow through Fannie Mae or Freddie Mac, or you just need to send a letter through the post office, don't worry.
+- Employees and customers of government entities not directly funded by the budget.
+If you're closing on a non-FHA mortgage, which don't flow through Fannie Mae or Freddie Mac, or you just need to send a letter through the post office, don't worry.
 These government entities won't be affected by the shutdown.
 They'll continue to operate as normal.